POLICY • BRIEF

 - Birth defects, including cleft lip or palate: the risk of birth defect in an infant is over 25% higher for pregnant smokers than in non-smokers.

-- Decreased respiratory function: smoking during pregancy is a basic risk factor for asthma in childhood.
+- Decreased respiratory function: smoking during pregnancy is a basic risk factor for asthma in childhood.

 - Infant mortality: nearly doubled in children born to women who had smoked during pregnancy compared to non smokers.